usmanlubis/075-usmanlubis/README.md

       2. User named Joni:
           - Email: `joni@gmail.com`
           - Password: joni
-    - You can also register new accound by Signing Up
+    - You can also register a new account by signing up.
 14. You are now logged into the eRent application.
 To switch accounts, you can log out using the navbar in the top right corner.
 15. To add new car data, you can use the data in the file [This Dummy Data](dummyData.txt).